DarthDanAmesh/blog-portfolio/README.md

 # blog-portfolio
-If you want to check out the live version of the blog, check the github pages webstite: [blog-portfolio](https://darthdanamesh.github.io/blog-portfolio/)

 A Django blog and portfolio application

 This is Django project uses Bootstrap 4.
 I used the Django Central Tutorial as reference for developing the blog.